 If you want to have an IUD inserted, you'll need a pelvic exam, and if you need a prescription for hormonal birth control of any kind, you may also need a pelvic exam, although even this recommendation has recently changed.
 But if you are symptom-free, you may not require this part of the visit, during which your gynecologist evaluates the health of your ovaries, cervix, vagina, and uterus through external and internal examinations.

-The American College of Physicians says that the exams are costly to our health care system, don't reduce diagnoses of diseases or death in asymptomatic women, and may lead to anxiety, embarrassment, pain, unnecessary surgery, and other side effects that could cause women to forgo seeking medical care Screening pelvic examination in adult women: a clinical practice guideline from the American College of Physicians.
-Qaseem A, Humphrey LL, Harris R. Annals of internal medicine, 2014, Aug.;161(1):1539-3704. .
-So if you don't have any symptoms such as pelvic pain, vaginal discharge, or irregular or heavy periods, they say you may not need a pelvic exam.
+The American College of Physicians says that the exams are costly to our health care system, don't reduce diagnoses of diseases or death in asymptomatic women, and may lead to anxiety, embarrassment, pain, unnecessary surgery, and other side effects that could cause women to forgo seeking medical care symptoms such as pelvic pain, vaginal discharge, or irregular or heavy periods, they say you may not need a pelvic exam..
+So if you don't have any

 ACOG agrees: They recommend that asymptomatic patients work with their doctors to figure out their best exam schedule.
 But if you do have symptoms, ACOG sugests that having a pelvic exam is important.